-I’d always been wary of working with beets … until I realized how delicious they taste with goat cheese!
-This roasted beet salad is served with goat cheese, arugula, grapefruit, and toasted pistachios.
-I also use the grapefruit for a simple vinaigrette.
-It’s super simple, but so delicious – not to mention, the perfect cool bite for hot summer days.
-Let’s get started!
+This roasted beet salad is served with goat cheese, arugula, grapefruit vinaigrette, and toasted pistachios.
+It's super simple, but so delicious - not to mention, the perfect cool bite for hot summer days or to serve with a warm holiday meal.

 📋 Ingredients and substitutions